 For years, my perspective was warped.
 I had the wrong “market” and “competitor” in mind.
 Mighty revelation:

-Your competitor is the Devil, not other churches or ministries.
+Your competitor is the enemy, not other churches or ministries.

 Satan is shameless in vying for people’s eyes, ears, hearts, minds, and souls.
 He will use any and every means necessary, and it doesn’t help that mankind is at heart a sinner.
-Honestly, he doesn’t have that hard a job.
 All he needs to do is let mankind be mankind — we do a pretty good job being “bad” without additional help.